tarwn/lessthandot-hugo/blogs/content/posts/2010-10-08-parsing-the-address-field-to-its-individ.md

 I learned this CROSS APPLY technique from this excellent blog post by Brad Schulz

-[Cool CROSS APPLY tricks &#8211; part 2][2] That&#8217;s when this technique finally became very familiar for me.
-I want to tell here that I always enjoy reading Brad&#8217;s blogs because of the humorous style of his writing.
+[Cool CROSS APPLY tricks &#8211; part 2][2] That's when this technique finally became very familiar for me.
+I want to tell here that I always enjoy reading Brad's blogs because of the humorous style of his writing.

 \*** **Remember, if you have a SQL related question, try our [Microsoft SQL Server Programming][3] forum or our [Microsoft SQL Server Admin][4] forum**<ins></ins>